Denver Negligent Truck Driver Accident Attorney

 Most truck drivers work as employees of trucking companies.
 In the event that a truck driver causes an accident and their employer is in any way responsible for their negligence or error, the legal concept of vicarious liability may come into play.
 For example, if a trucking company failed to check a truck driver’s criminal history and the driver had a previous DUI conviction and then causes a drunk driving truck accident, the company may be vicariously liable for the truck driver’s actions since they failed to perform an adequate background check as required by law.

 Vicarious liability may also come into play if the driver’s employer did not properly train them for their job duties or if the company sent a new driver on a complex assignment without the requisite practical experience.
 It’s not uncommon for a personal injury lawsuit for a truck accident claim to name multiple defendants when vicarious liability is a factor.

 Seek Legal Counsel Right Away

 The complexities that can arise concerning liability for a trucking accident are just one reason to seek legal representation as soon as possible for a truck driver negligence claim.
 A Denver truck accident lawyer can help you determine your best options for legal recourse after sustaining losses from truck driver negligence.
 Whether the truck driver fell asleep at the wheel or operated their truck under the influence, if you sustained losses due to their negligent behavior, you are legally entitled to compensation under Colorado law.

-At the Law Firm of Jeremy Rosenthal, our legal team has the professional experience to identify and address incidents of truck driver negligence and hold negligent parties accountable for the damages they cause.
+Our truck accident attorneys in Denver have the professional experience to identify and address incidents of truck driver negligence and hold negligent parties accountable for the damages they cause.
 Contact our firm today and schedule a complimentary consultation with an experienced Denver truck accident attorney.